ricpol/pygrister/doc/types.rst

 use the widget to select a date... but wait!
 You can't actually store a *numerical string* in an integer Sqlite column, because it will be converted (and thus interpreted as a timestamp).
-To circumvent Sqlite type affinity, Grist will silently convert any *numerical string* in a *date* column to an *exadecimal blob* and store it in this format.
+To circumvent Sqlite type affinity, Grist will silently convert any *numerical string* inside a *date* column to an *exadecimal blob* and store it in this format.
 As a result, you can put a number in a date column using the GUI, but not with the API.
 (The same goes with a boolean column.)